-Project Welcome was an employment-driven training initiative delivered by KCC’s CEWD in partnership with KCC’s Office of Continuing Education.
-Launched in February 2007, the program was made possible by a U.S. Department of Labor Community-Based Jobs Training Grant awarded to Kingsborough to train New York City residents in Tourism and Hospitality.
-The program was free-of-charge, open to the under- and unemployed and to career changers with an interest in pursuing careers in hospitality and food production.
+Project Welcome was an employment-driven initiative delivered by CEWD in partnership with KCC’s Office of Continuing Education.
+Launched in February 2007, the program, funded by the U.S. Department of Labor Community-Based Jobs Training Grant, was awarded to KCC to train New York City residents within the Tourism and Hospitality industry.
+The program was free-of-charge, open to the under- and unemployed individuals, and to career changers with an interest in pursuing careers in hospitality and food production.
 Project Welcome offered three training programs: Hospitality Operations and Management, Hospitality Event and Meeting Planning, and Food Service Operations.
-The 10-to-12 week training programs included certification test fees, books and supplies, internship opportunities and assistance with job placement.
-Project Welcome represented a new model for jobs training at Kingsborough; we have used the successful model since for other grant-funded initiatives.
+The 10 to 12 week programs included certification test fees, books and supplies, internship opportunities and assistance with job placement.
+Project Welcome represented a new model for job training programs at Kingsborough; we have used this successful model for subsequent grant-funded initiatives.

 Articulation into college: To date, over 65 Project Welcome graduates have applied to KCC to pursue their Associates Degree in the department of Tourism and Hospitality.